fahaddevs/gulp-basic-task-functions-V.4-/README.md

 `npm install --save-dev gulp gulp-sass browser-sync`

-Then create a new file that name will be must `gulpfile.js`
+Then create a new file that name will be must `gulpfile.js` If you want to minify css, you have to install `gulp-uglifycss` package ..
+Link `https://www.npmjs.com/package/gulp-uglifycss` Or `npm install --save gulp-uglifycss`.......
+If you want to minify js, you have to install `gulp-uglify ` package ..
+Link `https://www.npmjs.com/package/gulp-uglify` Or `npm install --save-dev gulp-uglify`

+#Source code#
 ```javaScript

 const gulp = require('gulp');